mahima-chandan/CS546-Final-Project/doc/TechnicalReferenceSportsWagering.md

 ### Betting panel operation

+1. Input for this panel is from http://localhost:3000/api/lines/nfl.

 1. Submit button enables only when one or more of the 18 text boxes contains a non-zero amount, and is disabled otherwise.